Pat Mills is a loyal Topps collector and a fan of sports cards. Some work of his has appeared in print in "Gridiron Greats" magazine.

 The player shot on the front is standard and unexceptional, and the back of the card has a cropped version of the same shot.
-In addition to the photo, collectors get a quick note about each player, and and equally quick look at their 2015 and career stats.
-The 300 card basic set contains 200 veterans and 100 rookies.
+In addition to the photo, collectors get a quick note about each player and an equally quick look at their 2015 and career stats.
+The 300-card basic set contains 200 veterans and 100 rookies.
 With its very ordinary presentation, I don't feel the Panini debut set warrants collectors to spend $3 for a pack of ten cards.

-I wish the set would have been more inclusive in terms of family.
+I wish the Royals set would have been more inclusive in terms of family.
 Brothers Rob and Glenn Gronkowski, for example, have also had two other brothers who briefly made their way to the NFL.
 Cousins Clay and Jake Matthews are, to my mind, members of a family who stand out as the prominent family on the field.
 Not only have Clay and Jake had brothers who played in the league (Clay's brother Casey and Jake's brother Kevin), but so did their fathers (Clay and Bruce), as well as their grandfather (William Clay Matthews, now 88 years old).
 I guess each member of these families would have had to agree to appear for Panini.

 For 25 years, I have railed against the parallel card, when Wild Card, a Cincinnati-based card company who long ago went bankrupt, released this scourge of a card to the collecting market.
 I have virtually no interest in them—and, it seems, neither do collectors.
 Show me a parallel card, and I'll show you dealers on eBay and Sportlots selling them for the same price as its basic equivalent.